 An avid museum and opera fan shares her insights on the cultural scene

-Marisa Modeski travels to some of the great cities of the world, both for her vacations and in her role as an assistant director of student recruitment for a Toronto university—and she makes a point of visiting museums and opera houses at home and abroad.
+Marisa Modeski has traveled to some of the great cities of the world, both for her vacations and in her role as an assistant director of student recruitment for a Toronto university—and she makes a point of visiting museums and opera houses at home and abroad.
 Here are her tips for getting the most of your visit.

 Why do you love museums?